 Hardware And Ports Limitations

-Another important factor to consider is that the iPad Pro only has one Lighting port to communicate with the outside world.
+Another important factor to consider is that the iPad Pro only has one Lighting port (or USB-C on modern iPads) to communicate with the outside world.
 Old MacBook Pros have two standard USB ports, Thunderbolt 2, audio, HDMI, SD card… New MacBook Pros only have 4 USB-C ports and the audio jack input.
 So if you own one of them, you are already used to the world of adapters.

 But even with adapters, your laptop offers much more flexibility to connect external USB drives, cameras, or any other gadget.
-For your iPad Pro, you will probably need a Lighting Bolt to USB adapter and, as you may already know, Apple does not offer them cheap.
+For my iPad Pro, I need a Lighting Bolt to USB adapter and, as you may already know, they are not cheap on the Apple Store.

 In my case, these limitations were best exemplified with my e-Resident ID card.
 I use it to manage my Estonian company completely online.
 The reader needs a USB port, so I wasn’t able to connect it to the iPad Pro.
-There is something called “Smart ID” allowing you to log in with your smartphone, but it doesn’t work on all websites.
+There is something called “Smart-ID” that allows you to log in with your smartphone, but it doesn’t work on all websites.
 If you are an e-Resident, you need to use your e-Residency card.

 I found some readers using the Lighting port of the iPad Pro online, but they are quite expensive.
 As an initial alternative, I tried a Lighting to USB adapter, but it was kind of buggy and unreliable.
 So that was one of the most important issues I had to deal with.